nolanyee/data-science-portfolio/music-transcriber/README.md

 <img src="images/MusicFig4.png" width ="800">

 With this simplification, deconvolution can be done using the Harmonic Sum Spectrum.
-This spectrum is defined as
+This spectrum is defined as follows, where *f(v)* is the Fourier Transform spectrum.

 <img src="images/MusicFig5.png" width ="150">

-Visually it is the sum of spectra that are scaled by integer factors.
+Visually it is the sum of spectra that are scaled by one over an integer.

 <img src="images/MusicFig3.png" width ="600">